velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Cassil waves a hand.
 "Yeah, whatever, go ahead."

 "Thank you *so* very much."
 Mirvit presses a contact on her slate.
-"This interview will be recorded for archival purposes, so would you be so kind as to state your full name for the record?"
+"This interview will be recorded for archival purposes, so would you be so kind as to state your full name for the record?
+You may omit your gene-group if you prefer."

 "Uh… okay.
 Cassil Mirsali Roshi Tegvari Vaniari."